dextermayhewjd/dextermayhewjd/README.md

 # Hi there, I'm Dexter Ding (Jiahua DIng) 👋

-## I'm a MEng student from University of Bristol, Vinly Lover,Cyclist,Custom Loop builder,Drone Player,shutterbug,and Developer!!!
+## I'm currently a third year MEng student from University of Bristol
+## Also a Vinly Lover,Cyclist,Custom Loop builder,Drone Player,shutterbug
+## and Developer!!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything that I am interested in 🤣
-- 👯 I’m looking to get an internship
+- 👯 I’m looking to get an internship full stack or data analysis
 - 🥅 2023 Goals: Learn more about Full Stack and ML and CV
 - ⚡ Fun fact: I build my custom loop deskop PC on my own